Alimony and Child Support Tax Implications in Orange County

 Payments made for child support cannot be deducted from your taxes.

 Tax questions should be addressed prior to any settlement.
-However, if taxation questions come up following a divorce, contact an experienced family law attorney well versed in the taxation implications of alimony, lump sum monetary settlements and property settlements.
+However, if taxation questions come up following a divorce, contact a knowledgeable family law attorney well versed in the taxation implications of alimony, lump sum monetary settlements and property settlements.

 -